PistonDevelopers/Piston-Tutorials/sudoku/README.md

 If this is not working, you might have forgotten the `--bin` flag after `cargo new`.
 Delete the folder and try again.

 Now, we need to add a few libraries to the Cargo.toml.
-To make this more efficient, we will install the tool `cargo-add` such that we can type `cargo add <package>`.
+To make this more efficient, we will install the tool `cargo-edit` such that we can type `cargo add <package>`.
-To install `cargo-add`, type the following:
+To install `cargo-edit`, type the following:

 ```
 cargo install cargo-edit